 MonoGutHealth is an Innovative Training Network (ITN) funded by the European Commission under the Horizon 2020 Marie Skłodowska-Curie Action.
-The main objective of MonoGutHealth is to train young researchers in international interdisciplinary research using innovative methodologies that focus on novel nutritional approaches in pigs and chickens, prior to birth and/or in the early neonatal/post-weaning period, to optimise the gastrointestinal tract (Gastro-intestinal tract ) development and microbial colonisation resulting in more resilient pigs and chickens.
+The main objective of MonoGutHealth is to train young researchers in international interdisciplinary research using innovative methodologies that focus on novel nutritional approaches in pigs and chickens, prior to birth and/or in the early Relating to newborn individual./post-weaning period, to optimise the The part of the digestive system that consists of the stomach and intestines.
+(The part of the digestive system that consists of the stomach and intestines.) development and microbial colonisation resulting in more resilient pigs and chickens.

 The training will expose the early stage researchers (ESR) to various state-of-the-art methodologies, give them an opportunity to get well-monitored first experience in research in teams led by enthusiastic researchers at the cutting edge of animal science technologies.